a-monroy99/create-readme/README2.md

   ## Insatallation
-  Please install npm in your terminal and after install inquirer version   8.2.4
+  What are the steps required to install your project?
+Provide a step-by-step description of how to get the development environment running.

   ## Usage

-  Provide instructions and examples for use.
-Included screenshots as needed
+  ## Contributing
+  If you created an application or package and would like other developers to contribute to it, you can include guidelines for how to do so.
+The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.

   ## Test
-  Go the extra mile to include how to write test for your application
+  Go the extra mile and write tests for your application.
+Then provide examples on how to run them here.

   ## Questions
-  Github: mygithubusername
+  Github:

-  Email: myemail@email.com
+  Email: github-username

   ## License
   [[License: MIT](https://opensource.org/licenses/MIT)]